VillainsRule/MyMusic/README.md

 <br>
 <h2 align="center">Setup</h2>

-1. Clone the repository from Git.
+1. Download [Bun](https://bun.sh) & clone the repo from Git.
-2. Install dependencies: `npm i`.
+2. Install dependencies: `bun i`.
+3. Run the program to create the config file: `bun .`
-3. Customize `config.js` with the configuration.
+4. Customize the newly created `.env` file.
-   - The prefix & token are obvious.
+   - The token must be a valid Discord account token.
    - You can allow specific IDs, or `*` for everyone.
    - You can also block specific people.
 This blocklist will override `*` on allow.
-4. If you want to customize what the bot says, see `strings.js`.
+5. If you want to customize what the bot says, edit `strings.js`.
 It's already set up if you don't want to bother it.
-5. Run `npm start` to start the bot!
+6. Run `bun .` again to start the bot!

 <br>
 <h2 align="center">Commands</h2>

 - `$clear` / `$c` > clears the queue
-- `$join` / `$j` / `$switch` > switches VC to your current one
+- `$join` / `$j` / `$switch` > joins/switches to your VC
 - `$loop` / `$l` > loops or disables loop for the song
 - `$play` / `$p` > plays a song!
 - `$queue` / `$q` > gets the current queue.